 I don’t workshift every day, but I do work from outside of my office occasionally since Citrix products make it easy to do so.
-I can attend any meeting using GoToMeeting, keep on top of any task using Podio and get all my files using ShareFile.
+I can keep on top of any task using Podio and get all my files using ShareFile.
 I find that the more I workshift the better I become at it.

 Here are some things I’ve learned: